Brothers (Yu novel): Part 2

 In the following five years, Baldy Li becomes a real man of wealth by running a real estate business in Liu Town.
 Nonetheless, Song Gang becomes unemployed.
 Even though he tries hard to make a living to support his family, he is seriously sick as his lungs are ruined.
 While Song Gang struggles with money-making, Baldy Li engages in a lawsuit with women who slept with Baldy Li and claim that he is the biological father of their kids.
 The farce at court ends up with the demonstration of Baldy Li's vasoligation that helps him win the lawsuit.
 After the farce, Writer Liu publishes a report to praise Baldy Li, resulting in making Baldy Li as a successful entrepreneur nation-widely.
 Liu Town is, therefore, known as Baldy Li's Town.

 Song Gang compromises with Lin Hong to ask Baldy Li for employment.
 Baldy Li offers a management position to Song Gang, but he declines as he feels ill-prepared.
-In response, Badly Li secretly gives money to Lin Hong and requests her to send Song Gang for medical treatment.
+In response, Baldy Li secretly gives money to Lin Hong and requests her to send Song Gang for medical treatment.

 Baldy Li gets less and less famous from his nationwide image of a successful entrepreneur.
 He decides to hold an Inaugural National Virgin Beauty Competition to make his reputation great again.
 The so-called hymen economy springs up along with the competition.
 The Liu Town, which is also known as the Baldy Li's Town, is now named as Virgin Beauty Town.
 Thousands of virgins journey to Liu Town in hopes to win and possibly become Baldy Li's wife.
-Wandering Zhou, a charlatan, begins to make a profit during the competition by selling fake hymen's international and domestic to the virgins.
+Wandering Zhou, a charlatan, begins to make a profit during the competition by selling fake hymens international and domestic to the virgins.

 Song Gang leaves Liu Town with Wandering Zhou and they head to Shanghai, then travel to southern China.
 To make money, they try to sell different products, and Song Gang even has a breast implantation surgery to better sell the Boobs bust-enhancing cream.
-Their cooperative charlatan journey ends up with Wandering Zhou dropping out to take care of his new-born daughter with Missy Su in Liu Town.
-Preemptively becoming Wanderless Zhou.
+Their cooperative charlatan journey ends up with Wandering Zhou dropping out to take care of his new-born daughter with Missy Su in Liu Town, preemptively becoming Wanderless Zhou.